liximomo/vscode-sftp/README.md

 ## Donation

-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If this project helped you reduce development time, you can give me a cup of coffee :)

 ### Alipay